This post may contain affiliate links. Please read our privacy policy.

 What Is Bulgur Wheat?

 Bulgur wheat is a whole wheat grain that has been cracked and partially pre-cooked.
-It has a lovely nutty flavor.
-Bulgur is terrific in all sorts of side dishes, soups, pilafs, casseroles, and salads (as the base of grain salads and also added to green salads).
+It has a lovely, nutty flavor.
+Bulgur is terrific in all sorts of side dishes, soups, pilafs, casseroles, and salads.
+You can use it as the base of grain salads and also add it to green salads for some textural interest and added nutrition.

 Bulgur is high in fiber and low in fat and also has a nice amount of protein, according to the USDA.
-Though because it is wheat, it is not gluten-free.
+However, because it is wheat, it is not gluten-free.

 Types of Bulgur Wheat